konradsopala/devrel-notebook/Open-Source/OSS.md

 * Ensure any changes to direction or governance are clearly communicated
 * Follow best practices of other similar communities
 * Encourage and provide opportunities for face-to-face community building

+### Engagements

+* A developer can get really involved with a project, the rewards being seeing their changes applied, and their name listed in the change log history.

 ### Notes